-Today is the feast day of Saint Bede, Ora pro nobis.
+Today is the feast day of Venerable Bede, Ora pro nobis.

 Here, he was ordained a deacon when he was 19 and a priest when he was 30; and here he spent the rest of his life.
 He never travelled outside of this area but yet, became one of the most learned men of Europe.

 The scholarship and culture of Italy had been brought to Britain where it was transported to Jarrow.
 Here it was combined with the simpler traditions, devotions and evangelism of the Celtic church.
 In this setting Bede learned the love of scholarship, personal devotion and discipline .
 He mastered Latin, Greek and Hebrew and had a good knowledge of the classical scholars and early church fathers.

 Bede’s writings cover a broad spectrum including natural history, poetry, Biblical translation and exposition of the scriptures.
 His earliest Biblical commentary was probably that on the book of the Revelation.
 He is credited with writing three known Latin hymns.
 He is remembered chiefly for his “Ecclesiastical History of the English People.”
 This five volume work records events in Britain from the raids by Julius Caesar in 55-54 BC to the arrival of the first missionary from Rome, Saint Augustine in 597.
 Bede’s writings are considered the best summary of this period of history ever prepared.
 Some have called it “the finest historical work of the early Middle Ages.”